tangjustinhaysechiwingg/EV-Public-Charging-Service-Text-Mining/README.md

 # Mapping globally public charging service satisfaction trajectories of electric vehicle users
-This repository contains the Python code, the sample electric vehicle (EV) public charging review data, and relevant data for the manuscript titled "**_Mapping globally public charging service satisfaction trajectories of electric vehicle users_**".
+This repository contains the Python code, the sample electric vehicle (EV) public charging review data, and relevant data used for the manuscript titled "**_Mapping globally public charging service satisfaction trajectories of electric vehicle users_**".

 ---